-Prince Harry, Actor Meghan Markle, To Marry In Spring
+Prince Harry And Actor Meghan Markle To Marry In Spring

 Britain's Prince Harry and American actor Meghan Markle are set to tie the royal knot in the spring, his father, Prince Charles, announced Monday.